readium/guided-navigation/README.md

 # Readium Guided Navigation

-Guided navigation offers an alternative reading experience through a sequence of media fragments, meant to be presented in parallel.
+Guided navigation offers an alternative reading experience through a sequence of media fragments.
+In some cases, multiple media fragments are meant to be presented in parallel.

-This document defines a syntax for Guided Navigation Documents, serialized in JSON and meant to be references in a [Readium Web Publication Manifest](https://readium.org/webpub-manifest).
+This document defines a syntax for Guided Navigation Documents, serialized in JSON and meant to be referenced in a [Readium Web Publication Manifest](https://readium.org/webpub-manifest).

 **Editors:**